oVirt/ovirt-site/source/feature/glustervolumesnapshots.html.md

 If the auto activate option is selected, the created snapshot gets activated post creation.

+User can also opt to schedule the repetitive snapshot creation for the selected volume by providing the frequency details in the bottom section for the dialog.
+At the scheduled frequency and time, snapshots would keep creating for the volume.

 <big>Configuring snapshot parameters</big>

 Snapshot related configuration parameters for a specific volume / cluster can be set by clicking the menu option "Snapshot --> Options".
 A dialog pops up with pre-populated values and user can change the values and update.
 There are three configuration parameters which could be set using the dialog -